microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 ```

 # Additional Notes
-* The new AddGroup is very simillar in name to the SetGroup method that already exists in the AppNotificationBuilder runtimeclass.
-It's unfortunate as this may be a source of coionfusion for developpers.
+* The new AddGroup is very similar in name to the SetGroup method that already exists in the AppNotificationBuilder runtimeclass.
+It's unfortunate as this may be a source of confusion for developers.